DennisTsar/ballast/docs/src/orchid/resources/wiki/modules/ballast-repository.md

 The final piece of the puzzle is where things start to look a bit different from normal UI MVI usage.
-A Ballast Repository typically shouldn't be directly exposed to the UI, but instead hidden behind an interface so the UI layers don't need to worry about sending the right Inputs and the right time to clear the caches, etc. Instead the UI just requests data from the Repository interface as normal and receives the data it needs as a flow, while the Ballast Repository does all the work in the background to fetch or return cached data.
+A Ballast Repository typically shouldn't be directly exposed to the UI, but instead hidden behind an interface so the UI layers don't need to worry about sending the right Inputs and the right time to clear the caches, etc. Instead, the UI just requests data from the Repository interface as normal and receives the data it needs as a flow, while the Ballast Repository does all the work in the background to fetch or return cached data.